-- 5. Acknowledge that the COVID-19 pandemic has already had a very significant impact on a number of SDG areas, undermining years of development efforts.
+5. Acknowledge that the COVID-19 pandemic has already had a very significant impact on a number of SDG areas, undermining years of development efforts.
 It reinforces pre-existing obstacles to realizing the Goals, structural inequalities, gaps and systemic challenges and risks.
-The effects of the pandemic have overwhelmed health systems globally, and resulted in significant disruption to essential health services, caused businesses and factories to shut down, temporarily pushed down commodity prices, investment and remittances, placed unprecedented demand on social protection systems, affected international human mobility, the tourism industry and related services, undermined the ability of local authorities to provide basic services, severely impacted the livelihoods of half of the global workforce, exacerbated unemployment, pre-existing high debt levels and vulnerabilities in many countries, kept hundreds of millions of students out of schools, challenged the provision of humanitarian assistance and protection, disrupted global value and supply chains, affecting the supply of products.. - 6.
-At the centre of a global recovery is equitable, affordable access for all to safe, quality, efficacious, effective, accessible and affordable COVID-19 vaccines, therapeutics and diagnostics.
+The effects of the pandemic have overwhelmed health systems globally, and resulted in significant disruption to essential health-care services, caused businesses and factories to shut down, temporarily pushed down commodity prices, investment and remittances, placed unprecedented demand on social protection systems, affected international human mobility, the tourism industry and related services, undermined the ability of local authorities to provide basic services, severely impacted the livelihoods of half of the global workforce, exacerbated unemployment, pre-existing high debt levels and vulnerabilities in many countries, kept hundreds of millions of students out of schools, challenged the provision of humanitarian assistance and protection and disrupted global value and supply chains, affecting the supply of products.

+At the center of a global recovery is equitable, affordable access for all to safe, quality, 6. efficacious, effective, accessible and affordable COVID-19 vaccines, therapeutics and diagnostics.
 We stress the need to develop international partnerships particularly to scale-up manufacturing and distribution capabilities, in recognition of differing national contexts, and recognize the role of extensive immunization against COVID-19 as a global public good for health in preventing, containing and stopping transmission in order to bring the pandemic to an end.
 We resolve to work tirelessly to ensure timely access for all countries to COVID-19 vaccines, therapeutics and diagnostics.
 We fully support the Access to COVID-19 Tools Accelerator (ACT-A) and its COVAX facility and call on the public and private sector to fill the funding gap of these facilities.
 We also encourage that countries, with the capacities to do so, take actions to actively support COVAX and the WHO, including by sharing excess doses with the COVAX facility to promote the equitable distribution of vaccines to developing countries.
-We welcome further support and access to concessional financing and other financial measures by multilateral financial institutions to help developing countries meet national immunization requirements, improve national health systems, preparedness, and health infrastructure and progress towards universal health coverage. - 7.
-In order to effectively respond to and achieve sustainable, inclusive and resilient recovery from health crises such as the COVID-19 pandemic and their consequences we need to urgently enhance efforts to realize the human rights to safe drinking water and sanitation, including hand-washing and hygiene, as well as by 2030, implement integrated water resources management, at all levels, including through transboundary cooperation, in order to ensure a sustainable supply of water for life, agriculture and food production and other ecosystem services and other benefits. - 8.
-We recognize the efforts made by Governments as well as health-care workers and other essential workers around the world to deal with the pandemic through measures to protect the health, safety and well-being of people We acknowledge the critical role that women are playing in COVID-19 response efforts, and recognize the need and to fully respect, protect and fulfil existing commitments and obligations with respect to the equal enjoyment of all human rights and fundamental freedoms, as part of the COVID-19 response.
+We welcome further support and access to concessional financing and other financial measures by multilateral financial institutions to help developing countries meet national immunization requirements, improve national health systems, preparedness, and health infrastructure and progress towards universal health coverage.